Singular value distribution of dense random matrices with block Markovian dependence: Proof outline

 \subsubsection{Demonstration of the coupling argument}

-\Cref{prop: ApproxUncorM} is the key new ingredient for our results.
+\Cref{prop: ApproxUncorM} is the most important ingredient for our results.
 Let us provide an example for the method of proof by establishing a special case of \cref{eq: defAUGenMom}: the covariance between two entries decays at an appropriate rate.

 \begin{proposition} Assume that $X$ starts in equilibrium.
 Then,

 where the maximum runs over all pairs of distinct edges $e_1,e_2 \in \vec{E}_n$. \end{proposition}